nextapps-de/mikado/bench/README.md

 #### About requirements for tested libraries
 Each library should provide at least its own features to change DOM.
 A test implementation should not force to implement something like `node.nodeValue = "..."` or `node.className = "..."` by hand.
 Also asynchronous/scheduled rendering is not allowed.

+The keyed test requires a strict non-reusing paradigm.
+When a new unreferenced list of new items comes fresh from the outside, the library does not reusing nodes (regardless if the item contents are equal).

 #### About the test environment